michmech/plausibility/README.md

 notok
 ```

-This one additional concrete grammar in your application acts as an optional "plausiblity filter".
+This one additional concrete grammar in your application acts as an optional "plausibility filter".
 It doesn't stop the grammar from generating or accepting implausible sentences, but it gives you a way of knowing whether a sentence is plausible or not.
 It is up to the application in which the grammar is hosted to use this information for something or ignore it.

 In the rest of this document we will have a look at a few examples of plausibility filtering, all done in the Foods grammar.
 By the end, we will have transformed the Foods grammar from a grammar which overgenerates into a grammar which still overgenerates but always warns you when it has.